saptarshibasu/aws-study/README.md

 * **Instance store** volumes are created from a template stored in Amazon S3
 * **Instance stores** are attached to the host where the EC2 is running, whereas EBS volumes are network volumes.
 However, in 90% of the use cases the difference in latency with the two types of stores does not make any difference
 * Throughput = IOPS * I/O size.
 The I/O size is 256KB (earlier 16KB).
 If the IOPS provisioned is 500, the instance can achieve 500 * 256KB writes per second
+* EBS Optimized Instances - With small additional fee, customers can launch certain Amazon EC2 instance types as EBS-optimized instances.
+EBS-optimized instances enable EC2 instances to fully use the IOPS provisioned on an EBS volume.
+Contention between Amazon EBS I/O and other traffic from the EC2 instance is minimized

 ## CloudWatch

 * CloudWatch is for monitoring performance, whereas **CloudTrail** is for auditing API calls
-* CloudWatch with EC2 will monitor events every 5 min by **default**.
-With detailed monitoring, the interval will be 1 min
+* CloudWatch with EC2 will monitor events every 5 min by default.
+With **detailed monitoring**, the interval will be 1 min
 * CloudWatch alarms can be created to trigger notifications
 * Enabling CloudWatch logs for **EC2**
   * Assign appropriate CloudWatch access policy to the IAM role
   * Install CloudWatch agent (awslogsd) in EC2
+* Since AWS does not have access to the  underlying OS, some metrics are **missing** including disk and memory utilization
+* CloudWatch can collect metrics and logs from services, resources and applications on AWS as well on-premise services
+* CloudWatch Alarms can be created to send notifications or do autoscaling when a certain metrics satisfies a configured condition
+* CloudWatch Events allow the user to configure a Lambda function to be triggered on certain system events viz. launch of EC2 instance in an ASG

 ## Route 53